codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 *upgrade*

 Manages the sequence of upgrading Codenvy from one version to another.
-Run `version` to get a list of available versions that you can upgrade to.
+Run `codenvy/cli version` to get a list of available versions that you can upgrade to.

 Upgrading Codenvy is done by using a `codenvy/cli:<version>` that is newer than the version you currently have installed.
 For example, if you have 5.0.0-M2 installed and want to upgrade to 5.0.0-M7, then: